nuggreat/kOS-updater-requester/README.md

       1st dropdown: a selection for volume with 2 options (defaults to Archive)
         Archive: is the folder in the KSP directory that kOS intends you to have your scripts saved so they can be read in game
-        Local: is the volume used by the kOS core that ran the script used for local storage of scripts 2nd dropdown: a list of all directories in the volume selected by Source dropdown 1 3rd dropdown: a list of all files found in the directory selected by Source dropdown 2 3rd dropdown is invisible for all Directory Tools as they don't interact with files directly will display size of selected file
+        Local: is the volume used by the kOS core that ran the script used for local storage of scripts 2nd dropdown: a dropdown list of all directories in the volume selected by Source dropdown 1 3rd dropdown: a dropdown list of all files found in the directory selected by Source dropdown 2 3rd dropdown is invisible for all Directory Tools as they don't interact with files directly will display size of selected file